Argentina–Italy relations: Migration

 Before 1861, many Italians decided to go to Argentina for political and economic reasons.
 They had the possibility to improve their economic situation, gaining positions in the agricultural world, and the possibility to enjoy a high level of freedom of expression; people who later became foremost figures in the period known as Risorgimento.

 Between 1870 and 1960, over 2 million Italian nationals migrated to Argentina.
 The impact reached by this migration is enormous, both for its length and for the numbers: it is unique.
 Most Italians left Italy due to poverty and wars.
 In the period between 1876 and 1900 the Italians who migrated came from the Northern part of the peninsula.
 Then, in the first years of the new century, due to the worsening of the agricultural crisis, the phenomenon expanded to the rest of Italy, including also farmers from the South.

 In 2011, over 30 million Argentine citizens (approx. 62% of the population) claimed Italian ancestry.
 Italian culture has penetrated Argentine society in food and language as Argentine Spanish is heavily influenced by Italian.
-Several Argentine politicians, sports figures, actors, models and literary authors, among others (including the current Catholic Pope), are of Italian descent.
+Several Argentine politicians, sports figures, actors, models and literary authors, among others (including the previous Catholic Pope), are of Italian descent.
 Argentina hosts the second biggest Italian diaspora community in the world after Brazil.
 In 1973, Argentina and Italy signed an Agreement on dual citizenship.

 The Argentine community in Italy totals 11,200 members; however, many Argentine citizens have dual citizenship with Italy and therefore the Argentine community in Italy may be greater.

 Several public or mixed entities represent the interests of the Italian identity in Argentina.
 Among them, we can mention the Italian Chambers of Commerce, the National Tourism Board, charitable foundations, the Italian Institute of Culture, the Italian Institute of Foreign Trade (ICE) and the Comitato degli Italiani all'Estero (Committees of Italians Living Abroad), which are funded by the Italian government.

 Tourism and air transportation

-According to the document "Rapporto Congiunto Ambasciate/Consolati/ENIT 2016" Italy is one of the favourite holiday destinations of Argentinians.
+According to the document "Rapporto Congiunto Ambasciate/Consolati/ENIT 2016" Italy is one of the favourite holiday destinations of Argentines.
 They love its culture, gastronomy, beautiful landscape and lifestyle.
 They consider Italy unique in the world.
 ENIT, with a strong advertising campaign helped to promote and spread this view.
 In 2014, ENIT of Buenos Aires promoted the foundation of the "Club Italia Argentina", whose goal is to increase tourist flows.
 One of its strategies was the expansion of the commercialisation of traditional and niche products.
 Members of the club are 5 tour operators who are specialised in promoting travels in Europe and especially in Italy.

 There are direct flights between Argentina and Italy through the following airlines: Aerolíneas Argentinas and ITA Airways.